AdobeDocs/experience-manager-65.en/help/assets/search-assets.md

 ### Adobe Stock images {#adobestock}

-From within the AEM user interface, users can search [Adobe Stock assets](/help/assets/aem-assets-adobe-stock.md) and license the required assets.
+From within the Experience Manager user interface, users can search [Adobe Stock assets](/help/assets/aem-assets-adobe-stock.md) and license the required assets.
 Add `Location: Adobe Stock` in the Omnisearch bar.
 You can also use Filters panel to find all the licensed or unlicensed assets or search a specific asset using Adobe Stock file number.

 ### Dynamic Media assets {#dmassets}